Rakhwala (2013 film): Plot

 Dharam Singh is a retired army officer.
 His elder son is a martyr and younger son Satyaprakash has completed his studies, Dharam Singh wishes Satyaprakash to join the army or police force.
 But Satyaprakash wants to earn and live a simple family life with Shraddha.
 But his entire life changes after a sudden accident in his life.
-Satyaprakash's father challenges the strongman Jagdamba Singh who is the ruffian of that place and is supported by politicians, and higher officers, due to which he does all illegal activities like robbery, kidnapping, etc. Once, Dharam Singh was beaten by Jagdamba Singh's mobsters, due to which Satyaprakash is angered and seeks vengeance for his father's mistreatment.
-He decides to become a police officer and battle corruption.
-After a few years he becomes an honest police officer.
+Satyaprakash's father challenges the strongman Jagdamba Singh, who is the ruffian of that place and is supported by politicians and higher officers, due to which he does all illegal activities like robbery, kidnapping.
+Once, Dharam Singh was beaten by Jagdamba Singh's mobsters, due to which Satyaprakash is angered and seeks vengeance for his father's mistreatment He decides to become a police officer and battle corruption.
+After a few years, he becomes an honest police officer.
 He announces a legal call for all the ruffians like Jabdamba Singh.
 Police Officer Satyaprakash discovers the evil schemes of the Ministers and higher officers and all the links of terrorists.
-Before Satyaprakash could catch them red-handed he was injured by them and is hospitalized in I.C.U.
+Before Satyaprakash could catch them red-handed, he was injured by them and is hospitalized in I.C.U.
 Police vow to complete Satyaprakash's incomplete mission.
-After a few months Satyaprakash's health improves and he resumes his mission.
-The fact is that Satyaprakash's wife Shraddha and other police officers have replaced one terrorist, Sarfaraj, who is look alike of Satyaprakash.
+After a few months, Satyaprakash's health improves, and he resumes his mission.
+The fact is that Satyaprakash's wife Shraddha and other police officers have replaced one terrorist, Sarfaraj, who looks alike of Satyaprakash.
 Satyaprakash (Sarfaraj) completes the mission (Rakhwala) and salutes the national flag.